Yolo Vision Shenzhen

 model = YOLO("yolo26n-pose.pt")

-# Visualize the results, showing the skeletal keypoints
+# Visualize the results showing detected keypoints and skeletons

 Join the Ultralytics community